carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 A library is the basic unit of both compilation and code reuse; separating files into multiple libraries can speed up compilation while also making it clear which code is being reused.
-An example library of `Shapes` in the `Geometry` package would look like `package Geometry library Shapes;`
+An example library of `Shapes` in the `Geometry` package would look like `package Geometry library Shapes api;`

 When a library becomes too large for a single file to easily contain, it may be useful to separate the API from the implementation instead of splitting